DenisaToarcas/TIFF-ReactApp/README.md

 # TIFF-ReactApp
-I just started developing a web page using React.js.
+I am developing a web app using React.js.